HydrologyFrankfurt/ReWaterGAP/docs/Glossary/Index.rst

    "get_neighbouring_cells_map","","","","kg m-2 s-1"
    "total_unsatisfied_demand_from_supply_to_all_demand_cell","","","","kg m-2 s-1"

+reGWSWUSE
+#########

+.. csv-table:: Consumptive Use
+   :header: "Variable Name", "Long Name"
+   :widths: 30, 70

+   "", "Consumptive water use in the irrigation sector" "", "Consumptive water use in the domestic sector" "", "Consumptive water use in the manufacturing sector" "", "Consumptive water use in the thermal power sector" "", "Consumptive water use in the livestock sector" "", "Total consumptive use"
+   "", "Consumptive groundwater use in the irrigation sector" "", "Consumptive groundwater use in the domestic sector" "", "Consumptive groundwater use in the manufacturing sector" "", "Consumptive groundwater use in the thermal power sector" "", "Consumptive groundwater use in the livestock sector" "", "Total consumptive groundwater use"
+   "", "Consumptive surface water use in the irrigation sector" "", "Consumptive surface water use in the domestic sector" "", "Consumptive surface water use in the manufacturing sector" "", "Consumptive surface water use in the thermal power sector" "", "Consumptive surface water use in the livestock sector" "", "Total consumptive surface water use"

+.. csv-table:: Water Withdrawals
+   :header: "Variable Name", "Long Name"
+   :widths: 30, 70

+   "", "Water withdrawal in the irrigation sector"
+   "", "Water withdrawal in the domestic sector"
+   "", "Water withdrawal in the manufacturing sector" "", "Water withdrawal in the thermal power sector" "", "Water withdrawal in the livestock sector"
+   "", "Total water withdrawal"
+   "", "Groundwater withdrawal in the irrigation sector" "", "Groundwater withdrawal in the domestic sector" "", "Groundwater withdrawal in the manufacturing sector" "", "Groundwater withdrawal in the thermal power sector" "", "Groundwater withdrawal in the livestock sector" "", "Total groundwater withdrawal"
+   "", "Surface water withdrawal in the irrigation sector" "", "Surface water withdrawal in the domestic sector" "", "Surface water withdrawal in the manufacturing sector" "", "Surface water withdrawal in the thermal power sector" "", "Surface water withdrawal in the livestock sector" "", "Total surface water withdrawal"

+.. csv-table:: Returns
+   :header: "Variable Name", "Long Name"
+   :widths: 30, 70

+   "", "Returns of surplus water in the irrigation sector" "", "Returns of surplus water in the domestic sector" "", "Returns of surplus water in the manufacturing sector" "", "Returns of surplus water in the thermal power sector" "", "Returns of surplus water in the livestock sector" "", "Total returns of surplus water"
+   "", "Returns to groundwater in the irrigation sector" "", "Returns to groundwater in the domestic sector" "", "Returns to groundwater in the manufacturing sector" "", "Returns to groundwater in the thermal power sector" "", "Returns to groundwater in the livestock sector" "", "Total returns to groundwater"
+   "", "Returns to surface water in the domestic sector" "", "Returns to surface water in the manufacturing sector" "", "Returns to surface water in the thermal power sector" "", "Returns to surface water in the livestock sector" "", "Total returns to surface water"

+.. csv-table:: Net Abstractions
+   :header: "Variable Name", "Long Name"
+   :widths: 30, 70

+   "", "Net abstractions from groundwater in the irrigation sector" "", "Net abstractions from groundwater in the domestic sector" "", "Net abstractions from groundwater in the manufacturing sector" "", "Net abstractions from groundwater in the thermal power sector" "", "Net abstractions from groundwater in the livestock sector" "", "Total net abstractions from groundwater"
+   "", "Net abstractions from surface water in the irrigation sector" "", "Net abstractions from surface water in the domestic sector" "", "Net abstractions from surface water in the manufacturing sector" "", "Net abstractions from surface water in the thermal power sector" "", "Net abstractions from surface water in the livestock sector" "", "Total net abstractions from surface water"

+.. csv-table:: Relative Shares
+   :header: "Variable Name", "Long Name"
+   :widths: 30, 70

+   "", "Relative share of groundwater use in the irrigation sector" "", "Relative share of groundwater use in the domestic sector" "", "Relative share of groundwater use in the manufacturing sector" "", "Relative share of groundwater use in the thermal power sector" "", "Relative share of groundwater use in the livestock sector" "", "Relative share of returns to groundwater in the irrigation sector" "", "Relative share of returns to groundwater in the domestic sector" "", "Relative share of returns to groundwater in the manufacturing sector" "", "Relative share of returns to groundwater in the thermal power sector" "", "Relative share of returns to groundwater in the livestock sector"

+.. csv-table:: Irrigation Efficiency
+   :header: "Variable Name", "Long Name"
+   :widths: 30, 70

+   "", "Irrigation efficiency for groundwater"
+   "", "Irrigation efficiency for surface water"
+   "", "Threshold for setting irrigation efficiency for groundwater"

+.. csv-table:: Others
+   :header: "Variable Name", "Long Name"
+   :widths: 30, 70
+   "", ""
+   "", ""
+   "", ""
+   "", ""
+   "", ""
+   "", ""

+Fererences
+##########

 ..
 [1] Output variables are named according to the ISIMIP simulation protocol.
 See section 4 Output data: https://protocol.isimip.org/#4-output-data